G1_DinoLab_Ebook

 Equal Sharing

 Share 10 gems among people.
 Each person gets 2 gems.
-Show which gems each person gets:
+Show the gems each person gets:

 How many people get gems?
 5 people.